CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 All the settings of the AMQPipe process manager can be set in the configuration file.
-This file holds the login credentials to connect to RabbitMQ, the max number of simultaneous processes to run, and the name of the exchanges to which messages are published.
+This file holds the login credentials to connect to RabbitMQ, the max number of simultaneous processes to run, and the name of the exchange to which messages are published.

 When AMQPipe starts, it will first check for a configuration file name